Digital Archive of School Photographs and School Magazines

 C J Hutchinson

 Old Russellian magazines have now been digitized from their start in 1903 to 1927.
 These include all the information regarding former pupils serving in WW1.
 We are now working on digitizing all school magazines to the present day.
 If you would like to sponsor a magazine, perhaps the magazine from your last year at school, please advise us.
 The fee is £50 per magazine (and can be split between ex-students).
 Once we receive your request, we will provide you with further details.
 All sponsors will be credited for helping us to build this exciting website.
 The two latest whole school photographs have also been added along with early promotional films and recordings of two of the Queens visits.
 The site is constantly being updated, do have a look for yourself!
-If you would like to sponsor a magazine, please click on this link to access the full details of how to donate.
-The username and password for the site: rrsguest
+The website can be accessed here and the username and password for the site are: rrsguest

 Royal Patrons and Benefactors